 US pharma major AbbVie (NYSE: ABBV) presented new data on Thursday on patients with genotype 1 chronic hepatitis C virus (HCV) infection who took Viekirax (ombitasvir/paritaprevir/ritonavir) and Exviera (dasabuvir)--Holkira or Viekira Pak.
 Treated with or without ribavirin (RBV), they achieved high sustained virologic response rates at 48 weeks post-treatment (SVR48), regardless of the presence of baseline resistance-associated variants (RAVs).
 The d...

-PATIENT GROUP SUBMISSIONS to BC PharmaCare and CADTH Whenever we are asked to contribute a patient group submission about a hepatitis-C related product, we do so.
+PATIENT GROUP SUBMISSIONS to BC PharmaCare, CADTH, & PMPRB Whenever we are asked to contribute a patient group submission about a hepatitis-C or hepatitis-B related product, we do so.
 We contribute as a patient group to reviews by both BC PharmaCare (to determine whether BC PharmaCare patients will be reimbursed for the drugs) and CADTH (federal level – to determine whether the drugs will be available in Canada).
-Below are the submissions we have made, from the most curre
+Occasionally we also submit patien

 OTTAWA, Nov 10, 2015 /CNW/ - In response to new international safety information, Health Canada is advising Canadians that it is working with the manufacturer of Holkira Pak and Technivie to update drug labels (product monographs) to include new information regarding serious liver injury.Holkira Pak and Technivie are both used to treat chronic Hepatitis C viral infection that can lead to serious liver and health problems, including cirrhosis, liver cancer,